Who8MyLunch/WanderBits/work_log.md

 The next big feature to add is the concept of a `Thing` being contained inside another `Thing`.
 This will enable the `User` class to have a sense of location in a room.
 The first `Action` to hook up after the container feature will be the `Look` action.

 I have added new unit tests for the major feature I added today.
 I'm getting pretty tired!
+I connected the response output from each action to the user's console display.

 Thursday Morning, Sept.
 26, 2013
 --------------------------------